 - Flavor: If you like coconut and the roasty toasty flavor of almond butter, you’ll enjoy these cookies.
 Because that’s all you taste!
 We obviously don’t want to miss the opportunity for chocolate, so give each cooled cookie a generous drizzle.

 - Allergens: This is a gluten free recipe.
-I’m not a gluten free baker, but I have a pretty substantial naturally gluten free recipes section published on this website.
+I’m not a gluten free baker, but I have a pretty substantial naturally gluten free recipes section published on this website and a roundup of all my favorite gluten free dessert recipes (this gluten free apple crisp is a reader favorite!).
 Assuming that your chocolate is dairy free, this is a naturally dairy free cookie recipe.
 Most pure dark and semi-sweet chocolate is, but check your labels.
 Or skip the chocolate.

 Overview: How to Make Almond Butter Coconut Macaroons

 This is a pretty straightforward and easy recipe, so I’ll keep things short.

 - Get your oven preheated.
 Coconut macaroons like a cooler oven (325°F), which helps ensure the centers are cooked before the exteriors burn.